Keynote Speakers of MICAD 2024

 Director, Penn Image Computing and Science Laboratory

-Prof. Gee is the of Director, Penn Image Computing and Science Laboratory, Department of Radiology, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Prof. Gee is the Director of Penn Image Computing and Science Laboratory, Department of Radiology, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
 He is the Co-Director of the Translational Biomedical Imaging Center at the Institute of Translational Medicine and Therapeutics at the University of Pennsylvania.
 He is also the Director of the Interfaces Program in Biomedical Imaging and Informational Sciences at UPenn.
 Dr. Gee's major area of interest is biomedical image analysis and computing, with active research in all of the quantitative methods represented, including segmentation, registration, morphometry and shape statistics, as applied to a variety of organ systems and all of the major and emerging modalities in biological/biomaterials imaging and in vivo medical imaging.

 Prof. Xiaoyi Jiang